 The parameters-assumption for CASE-III is different from the previous cases in such a way that now one input (that is the neighbor-generated packets) of a node-forwarding system becomes a linear increasing function of the node total time where as the input (that is the neighbor-generated packets) becomes a linear decreasing function of the node total time.
+In other words, for CASE-III we are interested to see the packet drop performance of the investigated algorithms (that is the proposed CTC algorithms as well as the DSR algorithm) in the presence of both increasing and decreasing functions.
 The expected output of this simulation was exactly the same as we were expecting based on our proposed mathematical model.
 That is the values of packet-drop for both CTC and DSR decreases as compared to the other two cases we discussed above.
+This is due to the fact that we consider the number of self-generated packet as a decreasing linear function of the node total time while at the same time we use the neighbor-generated packets as an increasing function as shown in Fig. 3.